5&Vine

 Today, customers aren’t just interested in brands that champion change, but those that actively align with their ethics.
 Instead of cashing in on quick capitalism. a Challenger Brand balances short-term goals and long-term vision to deliver results that meaningfully benefit society and environment.

-Challenger Brands Q&A
+Challenger Brands Q&A with 5&Vine’s CEO

 Rahul Raj

-One of the best and most iconic Challenger Brands is Airbnb.
 Our affinity towards the brand stems from its drive to forge connections when we travel, to deepen our understanding of others and build community.

 There are few things more sacred than the privacy of our homes.
 They often reveal who we really are, from our strengths to our struggles.
 Inviting guests into our space is something typically reserved for those we are closest with.
 Airbnb has helped bridge that gap by helping prospective guests get to know prospective hosts, find commonalities and build trust.
-In doing so, it has enabled countless individuals to experience a new dimension to their travel and understand the people and neighbourhoods they are visiting in a way that centralized and sanitized hotels are unable to.
+In doing so, it has enabled countless individuals to experience a new dimension to their travel and understand the people and neighborhoods they are visiting in a way that centralized and sanitized hotels are unable to.

 Airbnb has also challenged the notion that we must build new structures in city centers to house those visiting, when there are hundreds or thousands of underutilized rooms or houses that can provide the desired shelter and comfort.